ssrikantan/ssrikantan.github.io/_posts/2026-02-08-ghcp-sdk-fleet-compliance-agent.md

 # SDK autonomously calls tools, reasons over results, and completes the workflow
 ```

-> **Interactive vs. Embedded:** Developers typically use GitHub Copilot CLI or Agent Mode in VS Code **interactively** — asking questions, getting suggestions, and iterating in real-time.
-In this sample, we take a fundamentally different approach: **we embed the GitHub Copilot SDK directly into an autonomous agent**.
-The SDK becomes the reasoning engine for a fully automated workflow, not an interactive assistant.
+> **The Agent Spectrum:** Developers use GitHub Copilot interactively in the IDE and CLI.
+On GitHub.com, the coding agent acts as a peer programmer — assigned Issues, reviewing PRs — operating within the platform.
+In this sample, we take a further step: **we embed the GitHub Copilot SDK directly into an autonomous agent** whose reach extends beyond GitHub into enterprise backends via RAG and MCP Servers.
+The SDK becomes the reasoning engine for a workflow that orchestrates across organizational knowledge bases, change management systems, security scanners, and code repositories — a scope that goes well beyond what interactive or platform-native agents can address.

 > **Preview SDK Notice:** The GitHub Copilot SDK is currently in **preview**.
 This demo uses version `github-copilot-sdk>=0.1.21`.